scalyr/scalyr-grafana-datasource-plugin/README.md

 ![SystemDashboard](images/SystemDashboard.png)

-With the Scalyr plugin, you will be able to create and visualize your log-based metrics along side all of your other data sources.
+With the Scalyr plugin, you are be able to create and visualize your log-based metrics along side all of your other data sources.
 It's a great way to have a single pane of glass for today's complex systems.
 You can leverage Grafana alerts based on Scalyr data to notify you when there are possible issues.
 More